rirenner/aci-ansible/docs/aci_l2_interface_policy_module.rst

 Synopsis
 --------

-* Manage ACI Layer 2 interface policies
+* Manage Layer 2 interface policies on Cisco ACI fabrics.

 Requirements (on host that executes module)